Codecademy/docs/content/ai/concepts/prompt-engineering/prompt-engineering.md

   - 'paths/data-science'
 ---

-**Prompt Engineering** is an efficient solution to assembling instructions that will be provided to Artificial Intelligence Systems (AIS).
-AIs are typically trained with large amounts of data that is used to answer a prompt.
-As a result, when an AI is given a task, it uses all this data to complete the task.
-Keep in mind, the task probably does not require that much data.
-This introduces a handful of issues.
-Such as hallucinations, or possibly using data that is irrelevant to completing the task.
-Prompt Engineering allows users to clearly define the guard rails in which the AI must follow in completing the task assigned to it.
+**Prompt Engineering** is the technique of crafting instructions that will be provided to an Artificial Intelligence system.

+AI systems are typically trained with large amounts of data that is used to answer a prompt.
+As a result, when an AI is given a task, it uses all of the training data to complete the task even if the task does not require much data.
+This introduces a handful of issues such as hallucinations, or possibly using data that is irrelevant to completing the task.
+Prompt Engineering allows users to clearly define which of the training data the AI should use to complete a task.

 ## General Tips to Writting a Good Prompt